My Garden – 2015 to Present

 We started with a blank slate.
 It was an old, badly neglected house; hidden behind a forest of end-of-life white pines and amid a sea of invasive plants.
 But it was also a gem of a site: an acre and a half on a scenic road, yet walking distance to a vibrant ‘downtown’.
 The front of the property was a gentle upward slope.
 The back acre was wetlands with vernal pools and a brook – all part of a 20-acre wetland preserve.
 We tore down the old house and put up our 2100-square-foot ‘dream retirement house’.
 Our first act as gardeners was to remove 947 cubic yards of ‘builder’s crud’ and replace it with a like amount of loam.

-It is also a an opportunity to employ environmental sensitivity.
+It is also an opportunity to employ environmental sensitivity.
 The driveway is fully permeable crushed rock.
 The rear patio is Pennsylvania flagstone assembled to allow water to percolate between stone segments.
 Four rain barrels capture roof rainwater, and overflow goes directly to the wetlands behind us via six underground viaducts.
+In front, rather than use gutters, rainwater flows off the roof into four feet of crushed rush to replenish ground water.
+Our goal is that no rainwater falling on our property ends up in our town’s storm drains; and water flowing into the wetlands is not contaminated by nutrients.

 It is a garden than will grow and mature.
-As we begin the 2022 gardening season, it is now seven years old, and beginning to approach maturity.
-The hardscape is fully in place, but the landscaping will continue to be a work-in-progress for several years to come.
+In this 2024 gardening season, it is now nine years old, and approaching maturity.
+The hardscape is fully in place, but the landscaping will continue to be a work-in-progress for as long as we line here.
 The gardeners mnemonic of ‘sleep’, ‘creep’, ‘leap’ applies.
 We are solidly in the ‘leap’ phase.
 Please plan to visit this page often as the garden grows.

 * * * * *